-To meet professional certification requirements in B.C. for High School teacher (8-12) your undergraduate degree must include:
+To meet professional certification requirements in B.C. for secondary education (8-12), your undergraduate degree must include:

-- English (6 sm hrs, including both composition and literature, with a minimum C+ average)
+- English (6 sem. hrs. including both composition and literature, with a minimum C average)

 - 24 sem. hrs. in at least one teachable subject area.
+This is required by BCTC.
+We recommend that students have two teachable areas, with a minimum of 24 sem. hrs. in each.
 A teachable subject area refers to a subject commonly taught in British Columbia secondary schools.

-If you are one or two courses short of having completed these requirements, we will consider you for entry if you can show how you will complete them prior to entering the second year of the Post-Degree B.Ed Program.
+If you are one or two courses short of having completed these requirements, we will consider you for entry if you can show how you will complete them by May 1, prior to entering the first year of the Post-Degree B.Ed Program.

 The Post-Degree B.Ed Program is a complete, self-contained program of 69 sem. hrs.
 However, students may be given up to 6 sem. hrs. of transfer credit for equivalent courses successfully completed at accredited post-secondary institutions.
 The Dean of Education makes final decisions about course equivalency.

-The British Columbia Teacher Regulation Branch (BCTRB) recognizes degrees from any AUCC member university or any provincially approved BA/BSc degree granting institution International Baccalaureate and Advanced Placements courses are recognized subject to specified minimum grades.
+The British Columbia Teacher Regulation Branch (BCTRB) recognizes degrees from any Association of Universities and Colleges of Canada (AUCC) member university or any provincially approved BA/BSc degree-granting institution.
+International Baccalaureate and Advanced Placements courses are recognized, subject to specified minimum grades.